slarmoo/.github/profile/webServices/login/login.md

 We now need to pass our generated authentication token to the browser when the login endpoint is called, and get it back on subsequent requests.
 To do this we use HTTP cookies.
 The `cookie-parser` package provides middleware for cookies and so we will leverage that.

 We import the `cookieParser` object and then tell our app to use it.
 When a user is successfully created, or logs in, we set the cookie header.
-Since we are storing an authentication token in the cookie we want to make it as secure as possible, and so we use the `httpOnly`, `secure`, and `sameSite` options.
+Since we are storing an authentication token in the cookie, we want to make it as secure as possible, and so we use the `httpOnly`, `secure`, and `sameSite` options.

 - `httpOnly` tells the browser to not allow JavaScript running on the browser to read the cookie.
 - `secure` requires HTTPS to be used when sending the cookie back to the server.